galaxyproject/training-material/topics/metagenomics/tutorials/cami2-assembly/tutorial.md

 Overall, GATB ({%cite Drezen2014%}) ranked best on the strain madness data across most metrics (mismatches, misassemblies, strain recall, and strain precision), while HipMer ({%cite Georganas2018%}, {%cite Georganas2015%}, {%cite Hofmeyr2020%}) on the plant-associated data.
 Compared to the first CAMI challenge [A-STAR](https://www.a-star.edu.sg/) considerably improved in genome fraction for the strain madness data.
-The other leader SPAdes ({%cite Bankevich2012%}, {%cite Nurk2017%}) was not introduced in {%cite Sczyrba2017%} and performed well in {%cite Meyer2021%}.
+The other leader SPAdes ({%cite Bankevich2012%}, {%cite Nurk2017%}) was not introduced in CAMI1 ({%cite Sczyrba2017%}) and performed well in CAMI2 ({%cite Meyer2021%}, {%cite 2022%}).
 For the type of assembly, the different tools performed differently.
 Single-sample assembly was done well by all assemblers.
 HipMer performed better on single samples as well as for pooled samples.

 #### Genome binning challenge